Understanding Computer Assisted Maintenance Management

 Not only does mobile technology increase the ability to communicate, resolve and close incidents, but it can do a lot more.
 With Yuman it is not only the technicians who use mobility: managers also benefit from it and follow the operations directly from their mobile phone.
 Organizations that embrace a CMMS like Yuman and turn to mobile technology speed up their turnaround time, reduce costs, deliver a superior customer experience, and unlock potential growth in business.

 Analyzing, which also involves monitoring, (as an example KPIs analyze the desired performance to achieve a goal) allows you to visualize historical progress and achieve objectives by ensuring that each task is completed.

 Yuman was designed and conceived as a latest-generation CMMS software.
 The software promotes collaboration between technicians and managers through centralized data exchange.
 These are stored in the cloud, which avoids the risk of information loss and makes them available at any time.
 This is a considerable advantage for all stakeholders: customers, technicians and managers.
 It also allows maintenance providers to provide better service to their customers, based on responsiveness.
 Appointments are scheduled and technicians' movements optimized through mapping.

 Improving customer satisfaction

-This is a reality: the end customer and the technician in the field have both moved into the digital age.
-Customers, therefore, demand faster administrative processing and better quality.
-This requires a greater need for communication.
-Customers of maintenance providers must follow and understand the main steps of the intervention cycle (before, during and after).
-The presence of “start” and “stop” buttons on our Yuman CMMS allows you to obtain this information in real time and to transmit it to the customer.
+It's a fact : the end customer and the field technician have both moved into the digital age.
+Clients are therefore demanding faster and better administrative processing.
+This requires a stronger need for communication.
+Customers of maintenance providers must follow and understand the main steps of the maintenance cycle (before, during and after).
+The presence of the "start" and "stop" buttons on our Yuman CMMS allows us to obtain this information in real-time and transmit it to the customer.